reelyactive/pareto-anywhere/README.md

 | [sniffypedia](https://github.com/reelyactive/sniffypedia) | Index for implicit URI assocation |
 | [json-silo](https://github.com/reelyactive/json-silo)     | Digital twins store |

 __pareto-anywhere__ is designed to serve as a friendly launch point for developers and end-users alike.
-The [lib/paretoanywhere.js](blob/master/lib/paretoanywhere.js) file can easily be edited to facilitate custom applications, by adding or removing modules as necessary.
+[Create a Pareto Anywhere startup script](https://reelyactive.github.io/diy/pareto-anywhere-startup-script/) to add and customise modules, or, if necessary, edit the [lib/paretoanywhere.js](blob/master/lib/paretoanywhere.js) file directly, to remove and customise modules.

 Input: Ambient Data